skatejs/skatejs/README.md

 #### `created`

 Function that is called when the element is created.
-This corresponds to the native `createdCallback`.
+This corresponds to the native `createdCallback` (v0) or `constructor` (v1).
+We don't use `constructor` here because Skate does a lot of automation in it and thus offers this as a way to hook into that part of the lifecycle.
 It is the first lifecycle callback that is called and is called after the `prototype` is set up.

 ```js
 skate('my-component', {